-- Understand that decisions made locally and nationally have international impact and that international trends and events affect local and national options.
+- Understand that decisions made locally and nationally can have international impacts and that international trends and events affect local and national options.

-- Are able and / or willing to learn to communicate in one or more languages other than English.
+- Are able to or willing to learn to communicate in one or more languages other than English.

 - Recognize, value, and respect the broad spectrum of ethnicities and cultures in the school community and teach students to collaborate effectively with individuals from different backgrounds.

-ISSN Teachers are Skilled for Success in a Global Environment.
-They:
+ISSN Teachers are Skilled for Success in a Global Environment

-- Demonstrate proficiency in and model the essential skills of reading, writing, comprehending, listening, speaking and viewing of media necessary for student learning in their content area.
+- Demonstrate proficiency in, and model the essential skills of, reading, writing, comprehending, listening, speaking about, and viewing media necessary for student learning in their content area.